 What form(s) does this medication come in?

 Each 1 mL of solution for infusion contains 5 mg of ipilimumab.
 Nonmedicinal ingredients: tris hydrochloride, sodium chloride, mannitol, diethylene triamine pantaacetic acid (DTPS), polysorbate 80, water for injection, and sodium hydroxide or hydrochloric acid to adjust pH.

-This medication is given by intravenous (into a vein) infusion over 90 minutes once every 3 weeks for a total of 4 doses.
+This medication is given by intravenous (into a vein) infusion.
 It is usually injected through a site on your skin specially prepared for this purpose.

 Very careful handling of this medication is required.
 Ipilimumab should only be given by health care professionals familiar with the use of chemotherapy medications used to treat cancer.
 It is always given under the supervision of a doctor in a hospital or similar setting with access to sterile equipment for preparation.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive ipilimumab, contact your doctor as soon as possible to reschedule your appointment.

 This medication will be stored at the hospital or clinic in the refrigerator and protected from light.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.